TRAINING FOR TWO

 Gina Conley, MS

-Pelvic pain during pregnancy is often brushed off as “just part of the process”—but it doesn’t have to be.
-In Episode 119 of the MamasteFit Podcast, I had the opportunity to sit down with our in-house pelvic floor physical therapist, Hayley Kava, to dive deep into SI (sacroiliac) joint pain, its causes, and how we can treat it through movement, awareness, and intentional support.
+SI joint pain in pregnancy is often brushed off as “just part of the process”—but it doesn’t have to be.
+In Episode 119 of the MamasteFit Podcast, I had the opportunity to sit down with our in-house pelvic floor physical therapist, Hayley Kava, to dive deep into SI (sacroiliac) joint pain in pregnancy, its causes, and how we can treat it through movement, awareness, and intentional support.

 Subscribe to our YouTube Channel for more weekly workouts and educational videos!
 We publish one new workout video and 2-3 educational videos a week on our channel.